BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 ##### Armor doesn't reduce dude run speed
 In the original game, running becomes slower as armor gets heavier.
 This component disables that behaviour, so that run speed is constant and fast.
 ##### Party NPC can run as well as dude
 Are you tired of your party lagging behind?
 Then this component is for you.
 All companions will have their run speed increased.
-Those that don't have run animations (Marcus, Brain bot) will have them created (sped up walking one).
+Those that don't have run animations (Marcus, Skynet) will have them created (sped up walking one).
 ##### Both of the above options
 Like it says, speed up both the dude and the companions.